-This is especially important when talking about injuries as devastating as crush injuries and crush syndrome.
+This is especially important when discussing injuries as devastating as crush injuries and crush syndrome.
 The whole-body trauma you may suffer when you sustain a crushing injury is intense.
 Kidney failure may require years of dialysis or a transplant.
 Nerve damage can lead to a lifetime of physical therapy.

 What You Will Need

-To help your attorney assess a potential crush injury, you will need the police report and photographs of the scene, and also witness statements regarding the extrication.
-Crush injuries and crush syndrome result as much from improper removal from the wreckage as they do from the collision itself, so you may need evidence that the extraction was mishandled.
+To help your attorney assess a potential crush injury, you will need the police report, photographs of the scene, and witness statements regarding the extrication.
+Crush injuries and crush syndrome result from as much from improper removal from the wreckage as they do from the collision itself, so you may need evidence that the extraction was mishandled.